 That's why I listed "Need to Be Active to Sell" as a con.
 Staying active by self-sharing, sharing others items and listing new items is a lot of work.
 It takes interacting with the app at least a few times a day to stay competitive.

 There is a good side to the high fees and need to be active: lots of buyers.
 How are those correlated?
 The high fees cover the large amount of advertising Poshmark does to drive buyers to their site (think about the last time you searched for clothing on Pinterest).
 Also, with the incentive for sellers to share often that means there are a lot of women interested in fashion opening the app every day.
 Many of my buyers were sellers themselves.

 I think my used clothing reached more eyes than they would if I listed them on eBay.
 Poshmark has a large following of women who are on there looking for deals and ready to make a purchase.

 Selling on Posh: The Bottom Line

-Due to the high, flat-rate shipping cost Posh isn't the best for items worth $15 or under.
+Due to the high, flat-rate shipping cost, Posh isn't the best for items worth $15 or under.
 This counts out low quality brands and heavily used items.

-Also it's worth realizing that Poshmark is by no means a "list it and forget it" site.
+It's worth realizing that Poshmark is by no means a "list it and forget it" site.
 You have to be sharing at least daily to get your items seen.

 © 2018 Katy Medium